-As discussed, it is impossible to state that hermit crabs enjoy one kind of music over another.
+It’s impossible to say if hermit crabs enjoy one kind of music over another.

 No hermit crab will have a favorite song or genre.
-However, if you wish to make a playlist to distract your hermit crabs, some styles of music are better than others.
+However, if you wish to make a playlist to distract the hermit crabs, some styles of music are preferred over others.

 Pop, Rap, and Dance Music

 Remember the warning signs that hermit crabs aren’t enjoying music.
-If they start to hide or attack each other, switch off the music and separate the fighting animals.
+If they start to hide or attack each other, switch off the music and separate them.

 Classical music is considered relaxing to humans and mammals, aiding insomnia and calming anxiety.
 The Journal of Integrative Agriculture also explains how classical music promotes growth in plant life.

-This is relevant because, like hermit crabs, plants detect ground-level vibrations and respond accordingly.
-It could be argued that this means hermit crabs also benefit from classical music, but this is strictly theory.
+Like hermit crabs, plants detect ground-level vibrations and respond accordingly.
+It could be argued that hermit crabs also benefit from classical music, but this is just a theory.

-Classical music that leans heavily into brass instruments, especially trumpets, will create the most bass.
-As always, you’ll need to watch how your hermit crabs react.
+Classical music that leans heavily into brass instruments, like trumpets, will create the most bass.
+As always, you must monitor how the hermit crabs react.

-Classical music can be rhythmic, but a dramatic symphony with multiple time changes may be too much.
+Classical music can be rhythmic, but a dramatic symphony with various time changes may be excessive.

-Jazz music has an erratic beat, which may be distressing for hermit crabs, who’ll not know where or when the next vibration is coming.
-It depends on the type of jazz that you are listening to.
+Jazz music has an erratic beat, which may be distressing for hermit crabs, who won’t know where or when the next vibration is coming.
+It depends on the type of jazz.

-If you find jazz music relaxing, you can theoretically play it around your hermit crabs at low- to moderate volume.
-Keep an eye on how your hermit crabs react, and be prepared to turn it down or switch it off.
+If you find jazz music relaxing, you can theoretically play it around your hermit crabs on a low-to-moderate volume.
+Monitor how the hermit crabs react, and be prepared to switch it off.

 In theory, hermit crabs should be indifferent to rock music.